Aiven-Open/klaw-docs/docs/docs/HowTo/topics/Edit-topic-request.md

 # Edit a Topic

-Changing the configuration to a topic over it's lifetime is a common and sometimes unavoidable task.
+Changing the configuration to a topic over its lifetime is a common and sometimes unavoidable task.
 Klaw makes this easier by providing the ability to edit an existing topic.